#WICH2025

 LIABILITY & INSURANCE

-The Conference Organizing Secretariat and Organizers cannot accept liability for personal accidents or loss of or damage to the private property of participants.
-Upon registration, participants agree that neither the Organizing Committee nor the Organizing Secretariat assumes any liability.
-Participants are advised to take out their own personal travel and health insurance for their trip.
+The Conference Organizing Secretariat and the Organizers cannot accept liability for personal accidents, loss of or damage to private property belonging to participants.
+By registering for the congress, participants agree that neither the Organizing Committee nor the Organizing Secretariat assumes any responsibility for such incidents.

 SAFETY & SECURITY

-Please do not leave bags or suitcases unattended at any time, whether inside or outside the session halls.
-Hotels strongly recommend that you use their safety deposit boxes for your valuables.
+Participants are requested not to leave bags or suitcases unattended at any time, whether inside or outside the session rooms.
+Hotels strongly recommend the use of safety deposit boxes for valuables.

 CLIMATE